sheldonhull/digital-garden/notes/posts/2023/2023-03-12-digital-garden-released.md

 - microblog
 ---

-Split my blog into [notes.sheldonhull.com](https://notes.sheldonhull.com) for evergreen note taking and reference content.
+Split my blog into [notes.sheldonhull.com](https://notes.sheldonhull.com) for evergreen note <!-- more -->taking and reference content.
 I'll still maintain this blog for posts.

 Mkdocs allows a minimal friction to publishing and previewing.